MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/define-your-custom-view.md

 1. Below the search box, select **My Instance**.
 You can compare the results from your search experience to Bing, by selecting **Bing**.
 2. Select a safe search filter and which market to search (see [Query Parameters](../reference/query-parameters.md)).
-3. Enter a query and press enter or click the search icon to view the results from the current configuration.
+3. Enter a query and press Enter or click the search icon to view the results from the current configuration.
 You can change your search type you perform by clicking **Web**, **Image**, or **Video** to get corresponding results.

 ## View statistics